ErzenXz/prayer-times/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL 3 License - see the [LICENSE](LICENSE) file for details.

 ---